PERBILITY/concludis-api-client/README.md

 ## Installation

-- add this library to your project via composer
+- Add this library to your project via composer
-- create a new database in your dbms
+- Create a new database in your dbms
-- copy config/config.sample.php to config/config.php
+- Copy config/config.sample.php to config/config.php
-  - modify your database credentials
+  - Modify your database credentials
-  - modify your ATS source credentials and URL
+  - Modify your ATS source credentials and URL
 - Execute cli/install.php to initialize the magic
-  - this will create all the required caching tables in your database.
+  - This will create all the required caching tables in your database.
 Please be patient, the library contains geodata for 86 countries, which will be initially imported in this step.
 - Execute cli/pull-projects.php to sync all the job advertisements from your ATS